The Cult of Christmas Beers

 Photography courtesy of Anchor Brewing Co.

-Since the very beginning, Anchor Christmas Ale has always featured a specific tree on the label.
-Each with its own story and intention.
+Uniquely, Anchor Christmas Ale always featured a specific tree on the label.
+Each has its own story and intention.

-The tradition began in 1975 when Maytag chose a generic, symbolic tree to use as the model.
-But each subsequent year the tree took on new meaning.
+The tradition began in 1975 when Maytag chose a generic, symbolic tree as the model.
+With each year, came a new tree and a new meaning.

-“Fritz loved the idea…of a new vintage—of something with a new label with new artwork on it,” says Burkhart.
+“Fritz loved the idea … of a new vintage—of something each subsequent year with a new label with new artwork on it,” says Burkhart.

-Originally intending on switching up the artist every year (an idea Maytag got from the famous winemaker Baron Philippe de Rothschild who used different artists from Salvador Dali to Andy Warhol on his Bordeaux vintage labels), Maytag basically stuck with one artist.
+Originally intending to change the artist every year (an idea Maytag got from the famous winemaker Baron Philippe de Rothschild, who used different artists, from Salvador Dali to Andy Warhol, on his Bordeaux vintage labels), Maytag basically stuck with one artist.

 Jim Stitt designed the original label in 1975.
-Although Maytag hired someone else in ‘76, he realized that he wanted to stick with Stitt.
+Although Maytag hired someone else in ‘76, he realized he wanted to stick with Stitt going forward.

-From 1977, and for the next 44 labels, Stitt drew a new tree every year.
+From 1977, Stitt drew a new tree every year for the next forty-four labels.
 And although he retired in 2019, the now-ninety-five-year-old Stitt is enjoying retirement, according to Burkhart.

 “I challenge any designer on earth to create forty-eight distinctive labels that need both red and green, a tree, has to say ‘Merry Christmas and Happy New Year,’ and ‘Anchor Brewing,’ and ‘Our Special Ale,’” says Burkhart.
 “Within those narrowly defined parameters, Anchor has created a remarkable assortment of labels over the years—and trees!”

-It’s an important feature of Christmas Ale, with each tree generating its own story.
-(Find a few of our favorites here or check out all of them here.)
+It was an essential feature of Christmas Ale, with each tree generating its own story.
+(Find a few of our favorites here.)

 troegs independent brewing the mad elf christmas beer